Triston Casas Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The righty's most recent appearance came on Saturday against the Houston Astros, when he threw six innings, surrendering five earned runs while giving up seven hits.
+- The right-hander last pitched on Saturday against the Houston Astros, when he threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.